What is GandCrab Ransomware?

 - Disaster Recovery – Create and test a disaster recovery plan, including a scenario where a total outage occurs due to ransomware.
 This might be a high availability DR set up in a secondary site or with a cloud provider.

 - Penetration Testing – This is a technique of testing external and internal computer infrastructure against all known vulnerabilities.
 Pen testing and vulnerability scanning will generate a list of recommended fixes needed to harden the infrastructure.

 An ‘arms race’ was seen between the malware authors and cybersecurity firms, triggering the consecutive release of multiple software revisions and various free decryption tools.
-As of today, the decryption tools work on GandCrab versions 1, 4, 5.01, and 5.2.
+As of today, the decryption tools work for recovering files on GandCrab versions 1, 4, 5.01, and 5.2.
 There is no free decryption tool available for GandCrab versions 2 or 3 for getting back encrypted files.

 We approach ransomware restoration and investigations simultaneously so you can return to normal business operations while you are getting answers.
 Our teams are standing by to focus on what matters most: your business!

-We survey the ransomware outbreak and perform an initial assessment; this will identify the best course of action to fix the ransomware.
-When deemed necessary, we can conduct ransom negotiation and can facilitate ransom payment when there is no other option available for recovery.
+We survey the ransomware outbreak and perform an initial assessment; this will identify the best course of action for recovering files and fixing the ransomware.
+When deemed necessary, we can conduct ransom negotiation and can facilitate ransom payment when there is no other option available for recovering files.

 Tetra Defense will remove the ransomware threat from your systems and conduct malware scans and network threat hunting.
 Each incident is leveraged to learn from the ransomware attack and discover the root cause.
 Once the decryption keys are obtained, we decrypt the data and get systems restored to full functionality as quickly as possible.